Shopify/hydrogen-v1/docs/components/primitive/shoppaybutton.md

----
-gid: ba42bfc0-fafe-11eb-9a03-0242ac130003
-title: ShopPayButton
+# ShopPayButton
-description: The ShopPayButton component renders a button that redirects to the Shop Pay checkout.
----

 The `ShopPayButton` component renders a button that redirects to the Shop Pay checkout.
-You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.
+You can [customize this component](/docs/components#customizing-hydrogen-components) using passthrough props.

 ## Example code